RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 ## One of the many tests is failing, how can I just run one question or even one particular test only?

 Use the `-q n` option for running just one question (e.g., `-q q3` to run Question 3 only) or `-t` to run only a specific test (e.g., `-t test_cases/q1/graph_bfs_vs_dfs`).

+# My a* search works but it takes too long, what's the best way to work out why it's taking so long/work out how to optimise it?

+Fundamentally there are two ways of approaching this, empirically or theoretically.

+Empirically you can profile your code and see which sections are taking the longest.
+If you have a particular section that you suspect might be the issue, you can use the time module to check manually.
+However probably the better way is to use pythons inbuilt `cprofile` tool.
+This works well, especially when paired with [Snakeviz](https://stackoverflow.com/a/49173782).
+There is also
+[line_profiler](https://github.com/pyutils/line_profiler) which profiles line by line showing line time, total line time and number of calls.

+Theoretically, you can use your algorithms and analysis skills to try to figure out the time complexity of your algorithm.
+If your code matches the book, it should have a similar time complexity, but you may want to dig a bit deeper into each individual line of code.
+What is the time complexity of popping from a priority queue in python?
+What about a list?
+What about adding a node to the frontier, or visited data structure?

+In general, before spending a lot of time doing experimental analysis, look at your implementation conceptually in a very, I repeat, _very_, critical way and perform the (theoretical) analysis of it.
+Think where the problem could be and whether you can suspect of something that is not well done.
+It's like being a detective, and good detectives are critical and meticulous!

 -----------------